Karunya-Muddana/Native/README.md

 ## Contributing

-Issues and pull requests are welcome — [CONTRIBUTING.md](CONTRIBUTING.md) has the setup, which needs no API keys at all.
-The one house rule is the one the code already follows: **if you claim something works, show the run that proves it.** A trace, a test, a before and after — something a reviewer can check.
+Issues and pull requests are welcome.
+[CONTRIBUTING.md](CONTRIBUTING.md) has the setup, which needs no API keys at all.
+The one house rule is the one the code already follows: **if you claim something works, show the run that proves it.** A trace, a test, a before and after: something a reviewer can check.

-Found a vulnerability?
-[SECURITY.md](SECURITY.md), privately, not a public issue.
+Report a vulnerability privately through [SECURITY.md](SECURITY.md) rather than a public issue.
 Everyone here follows the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Built on

-The live browser is [**Steel**](https://github.com/steel-dev/steel-browser) —
-an open-source browser API, Apache 2.0, from the team at [steel.dev](https://steel.dev).
+The live browser is [**Steel**](https://github.com/steel-dev/steel-browser), an open-source browser API, Apache 2.0, from the team at [steel.dev](https://steel.dev).
 It runs the Chrome, manages the session, the fingerprint and the profile on disk, and hands back a CDP endpoint; this project drives that endpoint with [Playwright](https://playwright.dev/python) (also Apache 2.0) and adds the